maxfieldEland/dp_nueral_nets/README.md

 - Then we label the clusters, and we have a differentially private model to take an image and classify it
 - look at performance

-## marginals and convolution neural net
+## Marginals and Convolutional Neural Net
 - build 2-way marginals between each pixel and the label
 - build 1-way marginal for the label
 - build synthetic dataset by drawing a label from the 1-way marginal, then draw a pixel value from each 2-way marginal, given that label